Bait and Switch? Georgia Supreme Court Rules that Transgender Candidate Did Not Trick Voters

 For the full story, click here

-2 Responses to “Bait and Switch?
+2 thoughts on “Bait and Switch?
 Georgia Supreme Court Rules that Transgender Candidate Did Not Trick Voters”

 …they allege that Bruce, who used the name Michelle, misled voters into believing that he was a woman; that Ruffin campaigned at Riverdale’s Fall Fest while he wore a campaign shirt; that the mayor and council failed to appoint a new manager for the November 6 election; and that the absentee ballot clerk was appointed improperly.